beaconsproject/disturbance_explorer/docs/overview.md

 ## Input data

-### Regional disturbance map

 The key input data is the regional disturbance dataset.
 Currently, only open source file geopackages ("gpkg") can be used.
-The demo dataset (fda10.gpkg) is comprised of 9 fundamental drainage areas (watersheds) located in the Yukon and British Columbia.
-They include the following layers.
-A vignette will soon be available describing how users can create a similar dataset for another region.
+The demo datasets include several fundamental drainage areas (watersheds) located in the Yukon and British Columbia.
+For a description of the data layers and attributes required by the app, go to the **Datasets** tab.

-The **fda10.gpkg** geopackage includes the following layers:

-  - FDA
-  - IFL_2000
-  - IFL_2020
-  - Fire_History
-  - Quartz_Claims
-  - Areal_Features
-  - Linear_Features

-The **Areal_Features** layer includes the following attributes:

-  - TYPE_INDUSTRY
-  - TYPE_DISTURBANCE
-  - CREATED_BY
-  - IMAGE_DATA
-  - Area_ha

-The **Linear_Features** layer includes the following attributes:

-  - TYPE_INDUSTRY
-  - TYPE_DISTURBANCE
-  - CREATED_BY
-  - IMAGE_DATA
-  - Length_km